cneverett/BoltzmannCollisionIntegral.jl/README.md

 Evaluation is performed by assuming that the distribution function is constant over some set of discrete domains in phase space and then integrating over those domains using a Monte-Carlo method.
 For more information see the [Documentation](https://cneverett.github.io/BoltzmannCollisionIntegral.jl/).

-Evaluation currently supports both single and multithreaded operation (with GPU acceleration planned).
+Evaluation currently supports both single and multithreaded operation (with multi-CPU acceleration planned).
 Data is exported in the [JLD2](https://github.com/JuliaIO/JLD2.jl) file format.

 ## Usage